dannieRope/Analysing-the-Olympics-Dataset---SQL-PROJECT/README.md

 ```
 ![Screenshot 2024-04-27 080801](https://github.com/dannieRope/Analysing-the-Olympics-Dataset---SQL-PROJECT/assets/132214828/e6b81bec-63b5-49e6-a394-b4a9047e3151)

-Both table have the right columns and data types from the observation.
+Both tables have the right columns and data types from the observation.

 ### Check the number or rows imported for both tables